courtiol/timevarcorr/README.md

 d <- stockprice[1:500, ]
 example1 <- with(d, tcor(x = SP500, y = FTSE100, t = DateID, kernel = "normal"))
 #>
-#> You may set `nb.cores` to a number higher than 1 for faster computation.
+#> You may use several CPU cores for faster computation by calling `options('mc.cores' = XX)` with `XX` corresponding to the number of CPU cores to be used.
 #> h selected using LOO-CV = 60.9
-#> Bandwidth automatic selection completed in 10.9 seconds
+#> Bandwidth automatic selection completed in 8.1 seconds
 plot(example1, type = "l")
 ```